Shoopalapa/unity-git-hooks/README.md

-# Unity Git Hooks
+# Unity Git Hooks (LFS Edition)

-Git hooks for Unity project.
+Git hooks for Unity project using Git LFS.

-To manage a Unity project, the Assets meta file should also been added to repository.
-But sometimes the meta files and the corresponding asset files and directories are inconsistent, then meta files will lead to conflicts when a team is collabarating on the same code base.
+Unity adds meta files for any file or directory in Assets and they should be added to your repository alongside the asset itself.
+There are some situations where the meta files and the corresponding asset files or directories are inconsistent, which can then cause conflicts or just commit spam when a team is collabarating on the same code base.

+Git LFS is recommended for any Unity project with graphical assets and this set of hooks will respect that decision and should play nicely.

 ## Features